-Generalized context models are difficult to achieve and are not prevalent, as a survey on context models conclude [11].
-An example is presented in [12].
-The model is heavily tailored towards general pervasive computing scenarios and lacks several components crucial for industry 4.0 AR processes.
-In contrast, the ARPF context model presented is rather specific and yet readily extensible, due to its three layer context based on global, process, and activity context.
-Furthermore, the integration of context into process languages is challenging because they are not flexible enough, as stated in [13].
-The contribution also proposes a BPMN extension for context integration, which is, in turn, tailored heavily towards mobile processes and not suitable for industry 4.0 production.
+Generalized context models are difficult to achieve and are not prevalent, as a survey on context models conclude [17].
+An example is presented in [18].
+The model is heavily tailored towards general pervasive computing scenarios and lacks several components crucial for Industry 4.0 AR processes.
+In contrast, the ARPF context model presented is rather specific and yet readily extensible, due to its threelayer context based on global, process, and activity context.
+Furthermore, the integration of context into process languages is challenging because they are not flexible enough, as stated in [19].
+The contribution also proposes a BPMN extension for context integration, which is, in turn, tailored heavily towards mobile processes and not suitable for Industry 4.0 production.

-Focused on context processing the Java Context Aware Framework [14] is a technical object- and service-oriented framework targeting modeling context changes via rules.
+Focused on context processing the Java Context Aware Framework [20] is a technical object- and service-oriented framework targeting modeling context changes via rules.
 However, the processing of such rules is forwarded to the application layer.
-In JCOOLS [15], this limitation is overcome by by integrating JCAF with the Drools rule engine.
+In JCOOLS [21], this limitation is overcome by integrating JCAF with the Drools rule engine.
 The approach taken is rather complicated and generic, lacking support for both programmers and end users.

-Examples of context modeling approaches include Coutaz and Crowley [16] and Ghiani, Manca, and Paternò [17].
+Examples of context modeling approaches include Coutaz and Crowley [22] and Ghiani, Manca, and Paternò [23].
 However, these approaches primarily target the creation of context rules by the application developer that can later be completed with concrete values by end users, without providing the execution infrastructure.

 There are also contextual approaches for Industry 4.0 production.
-Giustozzi et al. [18] provides a context model for industry 4.0 processes.
+Giustozzi et al. [24] provide a context model for industry 4.0 processes.
 Some of the mentioned entities are similar to the ones in the ARPF.
-However, the model is ontologybased and the paper primarily deals with logical relations of the concepts, which makes concrete implementation in an industry-ready system problematic.
+However, the model is ontology-based and the paper primarily deals with logical relations of the concepts, which makes concrete implementation in an industry-ready system problematic.
 Furthermore, only a model is presented, lacking other components for integration process enactment.
-Another model for industry 4.0 production based on ML is presented in [19].
+BPMN4CPS [25] combines BPMN with CPS to add resources and context data to a business process for increased automation, but it does not integrate AR directly.
+Another model for Industry 4.0 production based on ML is presented in [26].
 This model, however, is also not applicable for enactment of AR processes, as it primarily deals with predicting the degradation of the state of machines.

-Another approach is taken by Tasdemir and Toklu [20]: it focusses on fuzzy task assignment and integrates BPM concepts.
+Another approach is taken by Tasdemir and Toklu [27]: it focusses on fuzzy task assignment and integrates BPM concepts.
 The described system is not suitable for the Industry 4.0 scenario, as it focuses on teams and the social relationships of the worker in the team.
-In addition, it lacks other components like a real-time data context model.
+In addition, it lacks other components such as a real-time data context model.